 The city hall has set up a free bus and ferry shuttle service: CityLoop and CityHopper.
 These are ideal to visit the attractions in the city centre of Brisbane.

-Electric scooters for self-service have recently been introduced in Brisbane and are a cool option to get around the city.
-And like in Europe you can find the Lime, CityCycle here.
+Electric scooters for self-service are a cool option to get around the city.
+The E-Bike ($1 to unlock it, then 45 cents per minute) is super convenient.
 Bear in mind that wearing a helmet is mandatory and driving the sidewalks in Brisbane is legal (except in prohibited areas such as Queen Street).
-Lime scooters are a great way to easily and easily explore Brisbane attractions.